Alex Bregman Preview, Player Props: Astros vs. Rangers

-Alex Bregman -- hitting .439 in his past 10 games -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on September 5 at 8:05 PM ET.
+On Wednesday, Alex Bregman (.714 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 8:05 PM ET.

-In his most recent appearance, he reached base in all five of his plate appearances (4-for-4 with a double and two RBI) against the Rangers.
+In his previous game he had a one-hit showing (1-for-5) against the Rangers.

 Alex Bregman Game Info & Props vs. the Rangers